iboukris/webgss/README.md

 }
 ```

-Browser use note: if the kdcproxy and / or the authenticated application are hosted on a
+Browser note: if the kdcproxy and / or the authenticated application are hosted on a
-different host or port than the JavaScript application, then you'd have to enable CORS on
+different host or port than the JavaScript application, then you'd have to enable CORS
-these servers, or the browser will likely reject the request.
+on these servers, or the browser will likely reject the request.

 ## Installation